rateldajer/markcrowley/_topics/Going Back to the Beginning.md

 The problem is, computers get better every day at completing complex tasks, so the captchas need to also become more complex.
 It's a kind of arms race of hiding, and verifying, if the user is an automated bot attempting to log in illegitimately, a legitimate, human user.

-Example CAPTCHAS:
+> **Example CAPTCHAS:**
-- blurred text
+> - blurred text
-- Those tricky login images with Street signs, motorcycles, stairs...
+> - Those tricky login images with Street signs, motorcycles, stairs...
-- a new one I saw that asked me to select nodes in a graph based on some abstract concept (*i was worried there for a minute*)
+> - a new one I saw that asked me to select nodes in a graph based on some abstract concept (*i was worried there for a minute*)
-- [ ] "I am human checkbox" - Sometimes we just see this checkbox, is that a Turing Test? *Kind of, clicking doesn't do any test, but in the background Google (INSERT  ALT GLOBAL CONGLOMERATE HERE) will examine your use profile, browser cookies etc., to determine is you likely human.*
+> - [ ] "I am human checkbox" - Sometimes we just see this checkbox, is that a Turing Test? *Kind of, clicking doesn't do any test, but in the background Google (INSERT  ALT GLOBAL CONGLOMERATE HERE) will examine your use profile, browser cookies etc., to determine is you likely human.*